cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 woven, intermingled set of systems.

 ### Spirit Interaction
-Making spirits happy isn't the only way each of the characters mingles with the other systems in the game.
+Making spirits happy isn't the only way each of the characters touch the other systems in the game.
 Many spirits are tied to specific minigames or events, giving them a specific time to shine and develop as you play.

 <figure class="align-center">
   <img